 The poet and politician Andrew Marvell was recorded as a witness to two of Greatrakes’ rituals in 1666, though there is no record of this in his own work.
 Like the King, perhaps, Marvell seems to have been too unsure to broach the subject.
 It’s an apt reminder that the science of the human body remained beyond the realm of general understanding.

 So, as Thomas notes, popular belief in prophecies could easily be manipulated to affect the affairs of state.
 And with the rise of print in the 1640s and a new throng of satire and political propaganda – disciplines that have attracted attention in the decades following Thomas’s book – the country’s press engine was able to revel in the infancy of the daily tabloid.

-My first and only encounter with this book was during my Master’s year, when I had the opportunity and freedom to explore early modern historiography.
-It sat between Christopher Hill and Kevin Sharpe on the one hand, and the dual between Lawrence Stone and Conrad Russell on the other.
+My first and only encounter with this book was during my master’s year, when I had the opportunity and freedom to explore early-modern historiography.
+It sat between Christopher Hill and Kevin Sharpe on the one hand, and the duel between Lawrence Stone and Conrad Russell on the other.

 One striking feature of the book is that it finds no major thesis to bind its many observations.
 It challenges the notions that magic is a stop-gap answer for questions of human difficulty or crisis, or that it is simply replaced by developments in science and technology.
 But it poses as many questions as it answers.

 Another striking feature is how potent and universal the concept of ‘modernity’ seems, with such a powerful weight of evidence behind it.
 It emphasises why I think there is great purchase in the nomenclature.